AvishkaSandeepa/Circuit-Design-and-Simulations-for-timing-analysis-and-PLD/README.md

 # Circuit-Design-and-Simulations-for-timing-analysis-and-PLD
-This is an assignment for the module _EN2110 ELECTRONICS 3_ which I'm learning at my university.
+This is a grop assignment of three members for the module _EN2110 ELECTRONICS 3_ which I'm learning at my university.

 There are two main parts,
 1. __Parasitic Effect in Timing Analysis.__